intento/intento-api/README.md

 * `413` -- Intento: Capabilities mismatch for the chosen provider (too long text, unsupported languages, etc)
 * `429` -- Intento: API rate limit exceeded
 * `500` -- Intento: Internal error
+* `501` -- Intento: Not implemented.
+The server lacks the ability to fulfil the request.
+Will be implemented in future.
 * `502` -- Intento: Gateway timeout

 ## Basic usage